-This publication focuses on air pollution with CO2, SO2, NOx and fine/ultrafine particles from shipping, technical solutions, existing regulation, the need for further regulation and enforcement.
-The purpose is to inspire decision-makers and other key stakeholders to implement more ambitious regulation as well as enforcement to reduce air pollution from shipping to the benefit of shipping as a business, the climate, public health and nature.
+This publication focuses on air pollution with CO2, SO2, NOx and particles from shipping, technical solutions as well as existing and further regulation and enforcement.
+The purpose is to inform and inspire decision makers and other stake- holders to implement ambitious regulation to reduce air pollution from shipping to the benefit of the climate, public health and nature.

 Scrubbers turn an air pollution problem into an ocean pollution problem.
 How does that work?

 Opening Arctic Climate Crisis Statement MEPC76 – Austin Ahmusak Sir, it is traditional at this point of the meeting for […]

 If shipping was a country it would be the 6th biggest emitter of CO2.

 The IMO’s Arctic HFO Regulation will not protect the Arctic for nearly a decade.

 Waivers will undermine the International Maritime Organization’s Arctic heavy fuel oil ban.